Speed Up Zig-Zag: Choice of Speed Function

-where $F$ is the CDF of $\pi$, and running this SUZZ is equivalent to run a normal Zig-Zag on the measure with negative log-likelihood $V \equiv 0$ (i.e. the Lebesgue measure) and then transform the values back according to the function $f^{-1}(y)$.
-This is almost equivalent to inverse sampling.
+where $F$ is the CDF of $\pi$.
+Using this SUZZ is equivalent to run an original Zig-Zag on the measure with negative log-density $\tilde{U} \equiv 0$ (i.e. the Lebesgue measure) and then transform the values back according to the function $f^{-1}(y)$.
+There are similarities here with inverse CDF sampling.
+However, this choice of $s$ is precluded by Assumption \ref{non.explo.condition:0} as it leads to an explosive SUZZ, corresponding to the transformed Zig-Zag process eventually hitting the boundary of the transformed space (either $f(+\infty)$ or $f(-\infty)$).

-We do note, however, that this choice of $s$ is not admissible in our setting as it violates Assumption \ref{non.explo.condition:0} and leads to explosive algorithms.
-This can also be seen in terms of the transformed original Zig-Zag process, when the deterministic dynamics are explosive.
-The process will have state space $(-M^-,M^+) \times \{ \pm 1 \}$ where $\lim_{x \rightarrow \pm \infty}f(x)=\pm M^{\pm}<\infty$, so we would need a mechanism to ensure that the process will not hit the boundary $\{ \pm M^{\pm} \}$ in order for the algorithm not to explode.
-Furthermore, even if Assumption \ref{non.explo.condition:0} was not violated, assuming that one can simulate directly the deterministic dynamics induced by a speed function $s(x)=\exp\{ U(x) \}$ is not a realistic assumption.

-The fact, however, that the choice of speed function $s(x)=\exp\{ U(x) \}$ would be attractive, motivates us to pick a speed function $s$ such that $s(x)\exp\{ -U(x) \}$ decays to zero as $|x| \rightarrow \infty$ (so that Assumption \ref{non.explo.condition:0} holds), but does so as slowly as possible.
-For example, if the non-normalised invariant distribution $\exp\{ -U(x) \}$ decays like $|x|^{-(1+k)}$ at the tails, it seems reasonable to pick a speed function $s$ that grows at the tails like $(1+|x|)^{1+\epsilon}$ for some $\epsilon$ very close to $k$, but slightly less than $k$.
-Note that this speed function induces deterministic dynamics that can be simulated exactly.
-This idea of picking a speed function so that $s(x)\exp\{ -U(x) \}$ decays as slowly as possible could serve as a motivation in higher dimensions as well, even though, as argued earlier, the SUZZ process is no longer a Zig-Zag space transformation.

-In the case of one dimension, we present a criterion of algorithmic performance over different speed functions.
+This discussion suggests that we might obtain an efficient method by picking $s$ such that $s(x)\exp\{ -U(x) \}$ decays to zero as $|x| \rightarrow \infty$ slowly.
+While the equivalence of the SUZZ to an original Zig-Zag with appropriate transformation is only valid in the one-dimensional case, this strategy for choosing $s$ can be applied quite generally in multi-dimensional settings.